csnemeti/wicket-quarkus/README.md

 The goal of this project is to show how to integrate Wicket with Quarkus.

-Before presenting the integration solution, a quick word about Quarkus competitor, **Spring Boot**, that will make you understand better the context we're in.
+Before presenting the integration solution, a quick word about Quarkus competitor, **Spring Boot**.
+This will make you understand better the context we're in when we try to create a Quarkus (Web) application.

-Spring Boot allows you to create stand-alone applications (by declaring `JAR` packaging) or WEB applications (by declaring `WAR` packaging).
+Spring Boot allows you to create stand-alone applications (by declaring `JAR` packaging in `pom.xml`) or WEB applications (by declaring `WAR` packaging).
 Stand-alone application may run with `java -jar XXX.jar` while web applications may run in the following ways:
-- Deploy the `*.war` file into a Java Servlets supporting web server (like Tomcat).
+- Deploy the `*.war` file into a Java Servlets supporting web server (like Tomcat), OR
 - Run it same way as a stand-alone application, like this: `java -jar XXX.war`.
-In this case the embedded web server is started and the web application is installed and served through that (embedded) web server.
+In this second case the embedded web server that you configured (default is embedded Tomcat) with Spring Boot is started and the web application is installed and served through that (embedded) web server.

 In case of Quarkus, only `JAR` packaging is possible and web applications may run only the same way as stand-alone applications.
+Also, embedded web server is different.

 ## How to Start?
 You must create a Quarkus application with **Undertow** extension.